cloro

 Apify homepage

-Apify is a scraping platform with a marketplace of community-built and official “actors” — containerized scrapers with fixed input schemas.
-Several actors target ChatGPT specifically, ranging from official Apify-maintained scrapers to community contributions.
+Apify is a scraping platform with a marketplace of “actors” — containerized scrapers with fixed input schemas.
+Several actors target ChatGPT, ranging from official Apify-maintained scrapers to community contributions.

 The model is powerful when target diversity is the value proposition.
-The trade-off is reliability: community actors break whenever OpenAI changes a div class, and you’re at the mercy of whoever still maintains the actor you depend on.
+The trade-off is reliability.
+Community actors break whenever OpenAI changes a div class, and you depend on whoever still maintains the actor.

 Key features